Register for upcoming trips on our Trips and Events Calendar webpage

 Outdoor Ice Skating at Lake Morey, Fairlee, Vermont

-Lake Morey is on the NH/VT border, approximately two hours north of Lowell.
-Every winter it freezes over and the local resort plows a large 4.5 mile loop around the pond for ice skating.
+Lake Morey is on the New Hampshire / Vermont border, approximately two hours north of Lowell.
+Every winter it freezes over and the local resort plows a large 4 mile loop around the pond for ice skating.
 You may wonder why you would drive two hours to go ice skating, but you can't beat this experience!!!
 Natural ice was once the only surface one could go skating on, but now it's a rare opportunity!
 Natural ice typically has some texture, and often you can see the various lines and such that appeared in the ice as it formed over the winter, so it's really pretty and very cool to look at!
-Typically, the ice in February will be between 10 inches and probably 24 inches, depending on the winter conditions.
+Typically, the ice in February will be between 10 inches and probably 20-24 inches, depending on the winter conditions.
 Humans need only about 2-4 inches of ice to be safe, so even 8 inches is VERY thick for us.
-The resort sends out their plow which weighs a lot more than an average human, and you can be sure they only do that if it's safe!
+The resort sends out their brushing equipment which weighs a lot more than an average human, and you can be sure they only do that if it's safe!
 The bonus to using this location is that because it is regularly plowed, the route should be in quite good condition.
 Once we arrive, we will sit on the outdoor benches, lace up skates and get our skating legs under us.
-It typically takes 5-15 minutes for most people to get comfortable on skates again.
+It typically takes 5-15 minutes for most people to get comfortable on skates.
 Once the group feels comfortable, we can start venturing a little farther, and consider doing the whole loop around.
 It is really a unique experience you don't want to miss!

-Winter Camping Try-It
+Intro to Winter Camping

 Have you wanted to try something new and outside of the box?
 Have you thought about getting outside in winter but are worried you have enough gear to try winter camping?